 Most children and adults with PWS have the same health issues as everyone else, but they can be more difficult to recognise.
 There are specific issues that are caused by the syndrome that parents and professionals need to be aware of.

-The following links are sections from the PWS Journey.
+The following links are sections from the PWS Journey - a guide for parents containing information to help them navigate their way through their child's journey from birth through adulthood.
 Families can obtain a hard copy of the whole PWS Journey, which is updated as their child reaches the next age range, by becoming a member of PWSA UK

 The use of growth hormone treatment (GHT) for children with PWS was approved in Europe in 2001.
 There have now been many research trials, mostly done on a small scale, which show clear benefits for children with PWS, including increased height, improved muscle strength and improved respiratory functions.
 It is not currently licensed in the UK for adults with PWS, although a few individuals may receive it.

 Health Multi-Disciplinary Overview - Our health multi-disciplinary overview is a pathway for all professionals involved in the care of an individual with PWS.
 With a clear outline, and links to relevant documents on our websites, it details who should be involved when and covers from birth to adolescence.
 It is most effective used as an online tool as part of your son or daughter’s electric notes, and is available to all health professionals.
 The link can be passed to your son or daughter’s lead consultant, and a copy can be downloaded and printed for information purposes.
 With grateful thanks to Dr Anne Livesey, Consultant Community Paediatrician at Royal Alexandra Children’s Hospital, Brighton.

 The PWS Medical Alert Card is a wallet sized card which can be used to quickly inform medical staff, particularly in emergencies, that there are PWS specific health issues and risks which they need to be aware of.